German Fishing Licence & Examination

 Was it worthwhile?

 Despite my initial reservations, I believe that the fishing course was very worthwhile.
 I am so glad that I attended.
-My knowledge of my chosen sport has been extended, especially in areas that I had not previously considered studying.
-This included Water Science and the Law relating to the sport, and Plants and Aquatic life.
-It surprised me that such a high level of knowledge was required of every applicant for a license for fishing Germany.
+My knowledge of my chosen sport has extended, especially in areas that I had not previously considered studying.
+This included Water Science and the Law relating to the sport, plants and aquatic life.
+The requirement for such a high level of knowledge surprised me.
 All holders of the German State Fishing License should feel proud of their achievement, I know I do!

 Answers to Fish ID Test